wictorwilen/Microsoft-teams-docs/teams/botsconversation.md

-﻿# Sending and receiving messages
+# Send and receive messages with a Microsoft Teams bot

 Bots in Microsoft Teams allow sending messages in either personal conversations with a single user or a group conversation in a Teams channel.

->Note: bots in private group chats are currently not supported.
+>**Note:** Bots in private group chats are currently not supported.

 ## Conversation basics

 Basic conversation is handled through the Bot Framework Connector, a single REST API to enable your bot to communicate with Teams and other channels.
 The Bot Framework SDKs provide easy access to this API, and provides additional functionality to manage conversation flow and state, and simple ways to incorporate cognitive services such as natural language processing (NLP).

 For further review on the types of bot interaction supported by the Bot Framework and therefore Microsoft Teams, please review the Bot Framework documentation on [conversation flow](https://docs.microsoft.com/en-us/bot-framework/bot-design-conversation-flow) principals and related concepts in the [.NET SDK](https://docs.microsoft.com/en-us/bot-framework/dotnet/) and [Node.js SDK](https://docs.microsoft.com/en-us/bot-framework/nodejs/) documentation.

 ### Receiving messages

 Depending on which scopes have been declared, your bot can receive messages in the following contexts:

 * 1:1 chat - Users can interact in a private conversation with a bot by simply selecting the added bot in the chat history, or typing its name or app ID in the To: box on a new chat.
 * Channels - A bot can be @mentioned in a channel if it has been added to the team.
 Note that additional replies to a bot in a channel require @mentioning the bot - it will not respond to replies where it is not @mentioned.

 For incoming messages, your bot will receive an [Activity](https://docs.botframework.com/en-us/core-concepts/reference/#activity) object, of type `message`.
-While the Activity object may contain other types of information, like [channel events sent to your bot](botevents.md), the `message` type represents communication between bot and user.
+Altough the `Activity` object can contain other types of information, like [channel events sent to your bot](botevents.md), the `message` type represents communication between bot and user.

-Your bot will recieve a payload that contains the user message `Text` as well as other information about the user, the source of the message and Teams information.
+Your bot recieves a payload that contains the user message `Text` as well as other information about the user, the source of the message, and Teams information.
 Of note:

 * `timestamp` – This timestamp is in Coordinated Universal Time (UTC).
 * `localTimestamp` – This timestamp is in the time zone of the sender.